-Being recognized for the training of first degree patrollers and a continuous relation with pUblic authorities are guarantees of a high professional level.
-Second and third degree patrollers are trained at the Ecole Nationale de Ski et d’Alpinisme in Chamonix, another sign of high quality.
+Being recognized for the training of first degree patrollers and a continuous relation with public authorities are guarantees of a high professional level.
+Second and third degree patrollers are trained at the Ecole Nationale de Ski et d’Alpinisme in Chamonix, another assurance of high quality.

-The ANPS national representation stems from excellent relations with area management and other professional partners with whom it actively participates in negotiations over the evolution of rescue and first aid and of the profession.
+The ANPSP national management have relations with ski area management, administration and other professional partners with whom it actively participates in negotiations over the evolution of rescue, first aid and of the profession.
 Good relationships with local mayors, who are in France responsible for safety is a priority.

-As an official partner of the Olympic Games Organizing Committee, ANPS shows its constant desire to represent its members and to promote the French savoir faire in ski safety which is constantly improving in search of the highest quality.
+ANPSP represents its members and promotes the French knowledge in ski safety which is constantly improving in search of the highest quality.

 Italy.
 The Federazione Italiana Sicurezza Piste Sci (FISPS) (Italian Ski Safety Federation) was formed in 1984.
 The idea of the founders – the representatives of local organizations of the time – was to be a federal agency that would serve the national function to promote the interests and demands of local organizations working in the field of safety and rescue on the ski slopes, especially for the purpose of recognition of voluntary activities.